 Absolutely.
-If either of us feels the counseling situation isn’t working out, we can discontinue the counseling process.
-It’s important for both of us to feel comfortable and confident that our therapy sessions are going somewhere.
+If either of us feels the counseling situation isn't working out, we can discontinue the counseling process.
+It's important for both of us to feel comfortable and confident that our therapy sessions are going somewhere.
 I do request that we meet to discuss the termination of therapy and make sure that nothing is being overlooked.

 All things considered, the research on the cost-benefit analysis of psychotherapy consistently shows the costs to be quite low compared with high level of recovery rates and the larger scale costs of not seeking psychotherapy.

 If the client/therapist dynamic is right, and you are willing to put in the work, the return on investment can be tremendous.
 I still feel so much joy and satisfaction when my clients tell me that they can't believe changes they've made in such a short amount of time.

 My private pay rates are competitive with the area served and the services provided.
 Rates take into consideration my education, training, and experience.